jariou/mklotz/original/HomeShop/3wire/Readme.md

+﻿# 3wire

-﻿Calculates the best wire size and measurement over wires when using the three wire method to check the pitch diameter of a thread.
+Calculates the best wire size and measurement over wires when using the three wire method to check the pitch diameter of a thread.